Prashant-07/demo-app/README.md

 3. run : docker run -it -p 8000:8000 demo-app
 4. try to open : http://127.0.0.1:8000/siteAdmin/
-5. If it opens an django administration page then you can start testing using : http://127.0.0.1:8000/ NOTE :
+5. If it opens an django administration page then you can start testing using : http://127.0.0.1:8000/

+Note ---
- --- JWT token will be present in HTTP_AUTHORISATION header in response of successful login request.
+1. JWT token will be present in HTTP_AUTHORISATION header in response of successful login request.
- --- Please use Bearer token in postman to use jwt token for transactions.
+2. Please use Bearer token in postman to use jwt token for transactions.

 Routes :

 User -------------------------